DrDramas/gadget1-proton-detector-efficiency-model/README.md

 ## Configuration

 All three programs use the same simple format: `key = value` per line, `#` starts a comment, blank lines are ignored.
-List-valued keys use comma-separated values in stage 1 and whitespace-separated values in stages 0 and 2 (historical accident; kept for backwards compatibility with existing config files).
+List-valued keys use whitespace-separated values.
 Required and optional keys for each stage are documented at the top of the respective `.cpp` file, with defaults given in parentheses.

 ### Typical workflow

-1. Edit `recoverBeamSpot.cfg` to use your experiment's pad intensities (either set `padsExperimental` inline or point `intensityFile` at a text file with five numbers).
+1. Edit `configs/recoverBeamSpot.cfg` to use your experiment's pad intensities (either set `padsExperimental` inline or point `intensityFile` at a text file with five numbers).
-2. Run `./RecoverBeamSpot` and record the fitted `(x_0, y_0, R)`.
+2. Run `./bin/RecoverBeamSpot` and record the fitted `(x_0, y_0, R)`.
-3. Edit `getParticleDistributions.cfg` to use those values as the central preset in the `x_0`, `y_0`, `R` lists, and add ±1σ shifts as additional presets for systematic uncertainty.
+3. Edit `configs/getParticleDistributions.cfg` to use those values as the central preset in the `x_0`, `y_0`, `R` lists, and add ±1σ shifts as additional presets for systematic uncertainty.
-4. Run `./GetParticleDistributions` to produce `ParticleDistributions.root`.
+4. Run `./bin/GetParticleDistributions` to produce `ParticleDistributions.root`.
-5. Edit `sgmc.cfg` to use the list of beam-spot histograms and De values from the previous step, plus your stopping-power files, energies, and thresholds.
+5. Edit `configs/sgmc.cfg` to use the list of beam-spot histograms and De values from the previous step, plus your stopping-power files, energies, and thresholds.
-6. Run `./SGMC` to simulate detection efficiences for all proton energies.
+6. Run `./bin/SGMC` to simulate detection efficiences for all proton energies.
-7. Run `python3 summarize_efficiency.py` to summarize efficiency results and their uncertainties.
+7. Run `python3 scripts/summarize_efficiency.py` to summarize efficiency results and their uncertainties.

 ### Tuning for your workload

 The two knobs that matter most for runtime:

-- **`nProtons` / `nElectrons`** (stage 1) and **`nProtons`** (stage 2) control per-histogram and per-variant statistics.
+- **`nProtons` / `nElectrons`** (stage 2) and **`nProtons`** (stage 3) control per-histogram and per-variant statistics.
 Scale these together with the number of (stoppingFile × beamSpot × De × energy) variants to budget total CPU time.
-- **`nThreads`** (stages 1 and 2) sets the worker-pool size. `0` auto-detects the core count.
-Stage 1 parallelizes over histogram-filling jobs (beam-spot jobs are ~100× more expensive than electron-cloud jobs, so speedup caps at ~N when you have N beam spots).
-Stage 2 parallelizes over proton energies (so speedup caps at the number of energies).
+- **`nThreads`** (stages 2 and 3) sets the worker-pool size. `0` auto-detects the core count.
+Stage 2 parallelizes over histogram-filling jobs (beam-spot jobs are ~100× more expensive than electron-cloud jobs, so speedup caps at ~N when you have N beam spots).
+Stage 3 parallelizes over proton energies (so speedup caps at the number of energies).

-Stage 0 is not parallelized — it takes a few seconds at most, and MINUIT has no natural axis to parallelize over.
+Stage 1 is not parallelized; it takes a few seconds at most, and MINUIT has no natural axis to parallelize over.

 ## Parallelization notes

-Stages 1 and 2 use a `std::thread` pool with atomic job-index dispatch. **`ROOT::EnableThreadSafety()` is called once at startup** to install locks around ROOT's global state (object lists, the TBufferFile pool, the directory mechanism).
+Stages 2 and 3 use a `std::thread` pool with atomic job-index dispatch. **`ROOT::EnableThreadSafety()` is called once at startup** to install locks around ROOT's global state (object lists, the TBufferFile pool, the directory mechanism).
 This is essential — without it, concurrent `new TH2D(...)` / `new TF2(...)` calls from worker threads corrupt the allocator's bookkeeping and produce eventual `double free` aborts.

 In addition to that global switch, the code retains several application-level workarounds that are best practice for multi-threaded ROOT code: